cliffeby/DuckpinV003/README.md

 -	Location of the ball -x
     -	A duckpin lane is 41” wide.
 Ranges for raw x-pixel locations were 60-1150.
 Thus, one pixel is a little less than 1/25 on an inch.
 The x-location of the second ball image was used – typically about two feet in front of the headpin.
 Data were normalized to inches left (-) and right (+) of the lane’s center.
 -	Speed of the ball -v
     -	Calculation of xy pair differences established a relative estimate of speed.
-V1s (xy2-xy1) were used for most analysis as faster balls often on had two xy pairs.
+V1s (xy2-xy1) were used for most analysis as faster balls often on had only two xy pairs.
 No attempt was made to translate the nominal values to mph or fps.
 -	Angle of the ball -theta
     - Calculation of xy pair differences established an estimate of the ball angle as it approached the pins.
 Theta1s (xy2-xy1) were used for analysis.
 -	Up